Akaba: Cameroon star makes debut in Soyaux’s defeat against Reims | Goal.com

 Akaba: Cameroon star makes debut in Soyaux’s defeat against Reims

-Henriette Akaba made her maiden appearance for Soyaux in their 4-0 defeat against Reims in Sunday’s French D1 Arkema game.
+Henriette Akaba made her maiden appearance for Soyaux in their 4-0 defeat against Reims in Saturday’s French D1 Arkema game.

 The 28-year-old striker joined the French top-flight side on a one-year deal, from Belarusian giants Minsk in February.